 At Staincliffe C of E Junior School, we provide all of our children with a high-quality education in computing which provides access to an ever changing and expanding digital world.
-The core of computing is Computer Science in which pupils are introduced to a wide range of technology, including laptops, iPads and interactive whiteboards, allowing them to continually practice and improve the skills they learn.
+The core of computing is split into 3 aspects; Computer Science, Digital Literacy and Information Technology.
+Pupils are taught through iPads and interactive whiteboards, allowing them to continually practice and improve the skills they learn.
 This ensures they become digitally literate so that they are able to show courage and express themselves and develop their ideas through information and computer technology– at a level suitable for the future workplace and as active participants in a digital world.

 We develop the joy of computing and provide children with computer skills to enhance their knowledge, skills and understanding through different types of media in other subjects whilst keeping safety and trust in others, at the forefront of their minds.

 To ensure high standards of teaching and learning in computing, we implement a curriculum that is progressive throughout the whole school.
-Computing is taught as part of a termly topic, focusing on skills and knowledge stated in the National Curriculum and in areas specific to the need of our children.
-Our skills-focussed computing curriculum is delivered through a sequence of engaging ‘big questions’ as the hook that starts each learning journey.
-Alongside classroom based learning, we use a variety of online learning and apps to enhance our children’s learning experiences.
+Our skills-focussed computing curriculum is delivered through the Purple Mash software and its lesson sequence adapted to the needs of each child.
+Alongside classroom based learning, we use a variety of online learning and apps to enhance our children’s learning experiences in other subjects to aid their learning.

 To track the progress of our digital learners, we:

-- Create Knowledge Organisers which outline knowledge including vocabulary all children must master and apply in lessons.
+- Use Knowledge Organisers which outline knowledge including vocabulary all children must master and apply in each lesson and the topic.

 - Capture ‘Pupil Voice’ at regular intervals